Hero Image

 Shively

-Shively traces its roots back to shortly after the first settlement on the Falls of the Ohio when a stagecoach shop first opened there in 1831.
+Shively traces its roots back to shortly after the first settlement on the Falls of the Ohio when a stagecoach shop first opened in 1831.
 Today, Shively is home to the Bulleit Distilling Company, the Stitzel-Weller Distillery, and the Michter’s Distillery, as well as Churchill Downs Racetrack and the Kentucky Derby Museum.